ariadata/tongen/README.md

 # TON Wallet Address Finder

-generate custom TON wallet addresses (V5) that end with a specific suffix.
+generate custom TON wallet addresses (V4R2 and V5R2) that end with a specific suffix.
 ### ⭐ Support the Project by giving a satr!

 If you find this project helpful or interesting, please consider giving it a star!
 Your support is much appreciated.